 "A few small batteries.
 They might work for a little while.
 Do you think there's anything left on the drives?"

 Pollock didn't look optimistic.
-"I doubt it, but it would be best to confirm it.
+"I doubt it, but it would be best to confirm.
 The transmitters we collected in the woods weren't in any state I could determine what else might have been built into them."

 "Unlikely."
-It wasn't the password, nor was it any of the other common choices.
+It wasn't the password, nor was it any other common choice.

 CAP patted Pollock on the shoulder.
 "We can take one with us if we want.
 Let's keep looking."
 They approached a set of double doors on the wall opposite the entrance.
-Pushing the doors open revealed a narrow corridor that immediately turned left.
-It was pitch black, their lights revealing featureless stone walls, which led to a single steel door.
+Pushing them open revealed a narrow corridor that immediately turned left.
+The corridor was pitch black, their lights revealing featureless stone walls leading to a single steel door.

-The door was ajar, blood stains visible on the inside.
+It was ajar, blood stains visible on the inside.
 Two more people lay on the floor.
-As the two approached, they could tell both of the deceased had been hit repeatedly with great strength or at high speed.
+They could tell both of the deceased had been hit repeatedly with great strength or at high speed.
 Or both.
-The door showed several dents from the impacts, to the extent it was concave, bulging towards them.
+The door was dented to the extent it was concave, bulging towards them.

-Clever Adolescent Panda moved carefully, avoiding the two people.
+Clever Adolescent Panda moved carefully, avoiding the corpses.
 Pollock, on the other hand, hefted the larger one until it was half-in, half-out of the doorway.
 At the panda's questioning gaze, she replied flatly, "I'm not getting trapped in here because the door rolls shut.
-It has an autolock system on it.
+It has an autolock system.
 You want to chance it still functions?"

 CAP narrowed their eyes, but didn't argue.
-The room they entered was also in total darkness, no sound other than the crunch of glass beneath their boots and paws.
-Panning their lights across the room, the found a row of large tubes along the walls on either side.
+The room beyond the steel door was also in total darkness, no sound other than the crunch of glass beneath boots and paws.
+Panning lights across the room revealed a row of large tubes lining the walls.
 Each tube had a glass cover in the front.
-Or they used to, as each cover appeared to have been broken from the inside.
+Or used to, as each appeared to have been broken from the inside.

-Pollock crouched a picked up a piece of glass with some familiar-looking hair on it.
-Thin, stiff, a metallic sheen to it.
+Pollock crouched to pick up a piece of glass with familiar hair on it.
+Thin, stiff, a metallic sheen.
 She passed it to CAP, who took a deep inhale.

 "Amilgar?"
 Pollock still thought it was a dumb name, but her suggestions had been roundly ignored.